 Applicants’ options are built into the option block system.
 Option blocks do change on a year-to-year basis as we try to balance timetable resources and students’ wishes.
 Please find below the Option Blocks for the 2019-2020 academic year.

 The Creative Sector is one of the fastest growing areas of the UK economy and our department is passionate about promoting the importance of the Arts.
 We have an excellent track record in guiding a high number of students into Art foundation and University courses such as Fine Art, Illustration, Architecture, Set Design, Film and Animation, Photography, Fashion and Digital Visual Effects.
 Both AS and A Level ‘Fine Art’ is offered and students can work within a broad range of materials and techniques.
 Students have a choice of themes to develop and explore and we encourage each student to develop independence and personal expression.
 We offer both skills workshops and lessons, the latter run mostly as a 1-2-1 style tutorial.
 At least one trip to London is planned each year.

-With two large A Level Art studios, there is more than an ‘Art College’ atmosphere
+With two large A Level Art studios, there is more of an ‘Art College’ atmosphere